d3x0r/VoxelPhysicsLibrary/README.md

 (unused; more about like compression)  http://www.cs.utah.edu/~knolla/octiso-rt06.pdf

+more on textures

+This is a good demonstration of cube-mapping practices including the quarter-slice top/bottom which solves the extreme edge mapping. http://paulbourke.net/miscellaneous/cubemaps/    (Fixed a* perlin-sphere.js)

 ```
 this is a quad-tree, but the same idea extends directly to octree and spheres instead of circles.
 The inner smaller circles, happen to be that that circle is also around a point directly in the data cloud - this turned out to be inaccurate, as measuring that way omits a lot of circles... 22https://d3x0r.org/javascript/VPL/3-level-grid-missing-points.png  (greens and purples)